-Cost-effectiveness analyses (CEA) are an important source of evidence for informing clinical decision-making and health policy.
-CEA commonly report an ITT estimand, i.e. the relative cost-effectiveness of the intention to receive the intervention (NICE, 2013).
-However, policy-makers may require additional estimands, such as the relative cost-effectiveness for compliers.
-For example, CEAs of new therapies for end-stage cancer, are required to estimate the cost-effectiveness of treatment receipt, recognising that patients may switch from their randomised allocation following disease progression.
-Alternative estimates such as the CACE may also be useful when levels of compliance in the RCT differ to those in the target population, or where intervention receipt, rather than the intention to receive the intervention, is the principal cost driver.
-Methods for obtaining the CACE for univariate survival outcomes have been exemplified before (Latimer et al., 2014), but approaches for obtaining estimates that adequately adjust for non-adherence in CEA more generally, have received little attention.
+Cost-effectiveness analyses (CEAs) are an important source of evidence for informing clinical decision making and health policy.
+CEAs commonly report an ITT estimand, i.e. the relative cost-effectiveness of the intention to receive the intervention (National Institute for Health and Care Excellence, 2013).
+However, policy makers may require additional estimands, such as the relative cost-effectiveness for compliers.
+For example, CEAs of new therapies for end stage cancer are required to estimate the cost-effectiveness of treatment receipt, recognizing that patients may switch from their randomized allocation following disease progression.
+Alternative estimates such as the CACE may also be useful when levels of compliance in the RCT differ

+Address for correspondence: K. DiazOrdaz, Department of Medical Statistics, London School of Hygiene and Tropical Medicine, Keppel Street, London, WC1E 7HT, UK.
+E-mail: karla.diaz-ordaz@lshtm.ac.uk from those in the target population, or where intervention receipt, rather than the intention to receive the intervention, is the principal cost driver.
+Methods for obtaining the CACE for univariate survival outcomes have been exemplified before (Latimer et al., 2014), but approaches for obtaining estimates that adequately adjust for non-adherence in CEAs more generally have received little attention.
 This has been recently identified as a key area where methodological development is needed (Hughes et al., 2016).